 background-color:#DCC48E; border:4px solid #C1437A;

-- The last two days are free days, so just set them to no background color but a set width; the value for the style attribute is
+- The last two days are free days, so just set them to no background color but a set width; the value for the

 That just about wraps up the basics of HTML Tables.
 In the next article we will look at some slightly more advanced table features, and start to think how accessible they are for visually impaired people.